AllisonXinyuan/AllisonXinyuan/README.md

 Hi, I’m Allison Xinyuan Zhang!

-I started out as an entrepreneur:after graduation I co-founded Tatto, a location-based social app.
+I started out as an entrepreneur: after graduation I co-founded Tatto, a location-based social app.

 I’m deeply committed to the open-source community.
 I co-founded EvalSys, a living, open-source community to track and advance model agentic capabilities.
 We’re building benchmarks, datasets, toolchains, and models to help push the field forward.